After the Storm (Monica album): Background

-Following the release of her second album The Boy Is Mine (1998) and her contribution to "I've Got to Have It", a collaboration with Jermaine Dupri and rapper Nas, recorded for the soundtrack of the 2000 comedy film Big Momma's House, Monica took a hiatus from her recording career.
-During the hiatus, she tied up filming commitments on J. J. Abrams's prime time drama series Felicity and the theatrical film Boys and Girls and garnered a starring role in the MTV Films drama Love Song.
-In an interview with MTV News amid promotion for Oscar Mayer's Jingle Jam Talent Search contest in June 2000, Monica revealed that she was planning to start work on her third album throughout the summer season, with a first single to be released by October of the same year.
+Following the release of her second album The Boy Is Mine (1998) and her contribution to "I've Got to Have It," a collaboration with Jermaine Dupri and rapper Nas, recorded for the soundtrack of the 2000 comedy film Big Momma's House, Monica took a hiatus from her recording career.
+During the hiatus, she pursued acting, completing roles on J. J. Abrams's prime time drama series Felicity and the theatrical film Boys and Girls (2000) and garnered a starring role in the MTV Films drama Love Song (2000).
+In a June 2000 interview with MTV News amid promotion for Oscar Mayer's Jingle Jam Talent Search contest, Monica revealed that she was planning to start work on her third, self-titled album throughout the summer season, with a first single to be released by October of the same year.

-In the following month, personal tribulations put a temporary halt on the album's production, when her friend and former boyfriend Jarvis "Knot" Weems committed suicide.
-Knot left behind a daughter from a previous relationship, who Monica took into care after going into hiatus.
-She eventually resumed work on her third album in fall 2001, involving her usual stable of producers such as Dallas Austin, production team Soulshock & Karlin, Jermaine Dupri, and Rodney Jerkins and his Darkchild crew.
-Though originally expected to be released worldwide, All Eyez on Me received a wide release on October 21, 2002 in Japan only.
-The set was initially scheduled for a US release in July 2002 and then pushed back to September before a final November 12 release date.
-At the time it was scheduled for domestic release However, All Eyez on Me had been heavily bootlegged in Japan and become widely available through Internet file-sharing services.
-In addition, the first two singles from the project, "All Eyez on Me" and "Too Hood", had experienced moderate chart success.
+The following month, production on the album was temporarily halted after Monica's friend and former boyfriend, Jarvis "Knot" Weems, died by suicide, leaving behind a daughter from a previous relationship, whom Monica took into her care during her hiatus.
+She eventually resumed work on the project in fall 2001, involving her usual stable of producers such as Dallas Austin, production team Soulshock & Karlin, Jermaine Dupri, and Rodney Jerkins and his Darkchild crew.
+Although the album, eventually titled All Eyez on Me, was originally intended for a worldwide release, it was released on October 21, 2002, exclusively in Japan.
+Its US release had initially been scheduled for July 2002, then delayed to September, and finally set for November 12.
+By the time of its planned domestic release, however, the album had already been heavily bootlegged in Japan and circulated widely through Internet file-sharing services.
+Additionally, the first two singles from the project, "All Eyez on Me" and "Too Hood," achieved moderate chart success.